zhufuyi/gotool/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell gen         Generate web server code help        Help about any command resources   List of supported resources
+  completion  Generate the autocompletion script for the specified shell gen         Generate web service code help        Help about any command replace     Replace fields in path files resources   List of supported resources

 Flags: